Exabyte-io/documentation/docs/entities-general/actions/create.md

 # Animation

 In the example animation below, we take workflows as our case study.
-We demonstrate how to enter the Workflow Designer starting from the account-owned collection:
+We demonstrate how to enter the Workflow Designer starting from the account-owned collection.

 <img data-gifffer="/images/create-new-workflow.gif" />